v2bui/cse15l-lab-reports/lab-report-3-week-6.md

 ## Streamlining ssh Configuration
 1. **`.ssh/config` file and how it was edited:**
 ![Image](SS3-1.png)
-* Here, I created a file called config using Notepad and saved it to my .ssh folder.

 ![Image](SS3-2.png)
+* In the first screenshot, I created a file called config using Notepad and saved it to my .ssh folder.
-    * This is how I edited the file on Notepad and changed the alias to "login"
+* The second screenshot shows how I edited the file on Notepad and changed the alias to "login".

 2. **Logging in using the `ssh` command with my alias**
 ![Image](SS3-3.png)